OpenScienceLabs/osl-translations/README.md

 <!-- No more than 750 words (4,500 characters max) -->

-The goal of this proposal is to increase the accessibility of the SciPy main website for Spanish-speaking audiences who may not be fluent in English.
 SciPy is an open-source library for scientific computing that has gained widespread adoption by the scientific community worldwide.
-However, the SciPy website is currently only available in English, which may limit its accessibility to Spanish-speaking users.
+Unfortunately, the SciPy website is only accessible in English, which may limit its accessibility to Spanish-speaking users.
-To address this issue, this proposal outlines a plan to translate the SciPy main website into Spanish.
+To ensure that everyone has equal access to this valuable tool, we're proposing a project to translate the SciPy main website into Spanish.

-Translating the SciPy website to Spanish can promote diversity and inclusion in the scientific ecosystem and community.
-By doing so, it can expand the reach and accessibility of SciPy and its tools to a wider audience, which can enhance education and career opportunities for Spanish-speaking individuals in STEM fields.
+The goal of this project is to promote diversity and inclusion by making the site accessible to Spanish-speaking audiences who might not be fluent in English.
+By breaking down language barriers, we're making it easier for Spanish-speaking scientists to access valuable information, learn new skills, and advance their careers By doing so, it can expand the reach fields.

+- What library we will translate?
+SciPY?
 - Explain how we will made the translation
 - How much time we need to do it?
 - How many people?